 This test is unlike standard liver function tests as it evaluates the ability of your liver to process and detoxify common substances such as caffeine, paracetamol and aspirin.
 It determines how effective both phase I and phase II detoxification pathways are and allows your practitioner to design a therapeutic treatment plan to improve liver detoxification and health.
 Common conditions that may alert your practitioner to poor liver function include autism, chronic fatigue, hormonal imbalances, food intolerances and chronic headaches.

-Iodine is an essential trace mineral and is found naturally in seafood, seaweed, eggs and the soil, and is added to salt (Iodised Salt).
-Many Australians are deficient in this mineral and it is crucial for optimal thyroid health, and for pregnant and breast feeding women.
-Your practitioner may test your iodine levels if you are preparing to conceive or are pregnant, if you have a thyroid condition or are showing signs of iodine deficiency.
-This test is done through a urine sample.
+Iodine testing is becoming more common in today's society.
+Iodine is an essential trace mineral and is found naturally in seafood, seaweed, eggs, iodised salt (added to salt) and the soil.
+Many Australians are deficient in this mineral and it is crucial for optimal thyroid health, and for pregnant and breastfeeding women.
+Your practitioner may test your urinary iodine levels if you are preparing to conceive, pregnant, if you have a thyroid condition or are showing signs of iodine deficiency.
+This test is non-invasive and done through a urine sample.

-A non-invasive way of assessing heavy metal levels within the body including aluminium, mercury, lead and arsenic.
-This test also detects deficiencies and excess levels of vital minerals including zinc, magnesium, calcium, iron and potassium.
+Hair mineral analysis is a non-invasive way of assessing body chemistry.
+Heavy metal levels within the body can be interpreted to reveal a tendency towards certain conditions.
+Common metals include aluminium, cadmium, mercury, lead and arsenic.
+This test also detects deficiencies and excess levels of vital minerals including zinc, magnesium, copper, calcium, iron, manganese, molybdenum, selenium, sodium and potassium.

-After thorough health analysis during your consultation your practitioner may need to investigate nutritional deficiencies through blood testing.
-Examples include zinc, copper, folic acid, active B12 and B6.
+After a thorough health analysis during your consultation, your practitioner may need to investigate nutritional deficiencies through blood testing.
+Examples include zinc, copper, folic acid, active B12, B6, calcium, magnesium, vitamin D and iron.
 These are done through a simple blood test at your local pathology lab.
 See below.

 General Pathology Testing

-Our practitioners are partnered with Laverty and Douglas Hanley Moir and able to request any general pathology tests you may need, similar to what your GP can do.
+Our practitioners are partnered with Laverty and Douglass Hanly Moir pathology laboratories and are able to request any general pathology tests you may need, similar to what your GP can do.
 Please note however that any testing a Naturopath or Nutritionist requests is not covered by Medicare.